wty717/junos-radius-ldap-auth/README.md

 +      }
 +  }
 ````
-Attempt to log into your Juniper device and verify successul authentication in /var/log/freeradius/radius.log
+Attempt to log into your Juniper device and verify successul authentication in /var/log/freeradius/radius.log on the RADIUS server:
 ````
 Tue Aug 19 21:45:23 2014 : Auth: Login OK: [jmillay] (from client LAB-SRX-1 port 0 cli 192.168.1.130)
 ````